 The white grape probably comes from Italy or from Greece, or more generously expressed "from the Mediterranean".
 It is the noblest but not the most common variety from the large group of muscatel (see general information there).
 Most commonly, the French term Muscat Blanc is used worldwide, the full name of the grape form is Muscat Blanc à Petits Grains Ronds (Petits Grains Ronds = small round berries).

-Around 300 Synonyms testify to the old age and the worldwide distribution.
-There is hardly one Weinbauland where it is not grown.
+Around 300 Synonyms testify to the old age and worldwide distribution.
+There is hardly one Weinbauland where she is not grown.
 In part, that is game types with the berry colors white (by far the most common), yellow, gray, green, pink, red, brown, purple, blue and black.
 The main alphabetically grouped by country are Brown Muscat, Frontignac ( Australia ); Tamyanka ( Bulgaria ); Muscatel, Yellow Muscatel, Gray Muscatel, Red Muscatel, Black Muscatel, Frankincense, White Muscatel, Weirer ( Germany.
-Austria ); Muscat Frontignan ( Chile ); White Frontignan England ); Muscat d'Alsace, Muscat de Colmar, Muscat de Die, Muscat de Lunel, Muscat de Narbonne, Muscat Frontignan ( France ); Moschato, Moschato Aspro, Moschato Kerkyras, Moschato Lefko, Moschato Mazas, Moschato Samou, Moschato Spinas, Moschato Trani, Moschoudi, Moschoudi Proïmo, Muscat Sámos, Muskuti ( Greece ); Muscat Canelli ( Israel ); Generosa, Moscatello Bianco, Moscatello di Saracena, Moscatello di Taggia, Moscato Bianco, Moscato di Chambave, Moscato d'Asti, Moscato dei Colli Euganei, Moscato di Canelli, Moscato di Momiano, Moscato di Montalcino, Moscato di Noto, Moscato di Tempio, Moscato di Trani, Moscato Reale, Moscodellone ( Italy ); Istarski Muškat, Momjanski Muškat, Muškat Istarski, Muškat Momjanski ( Croatia ); Temjanika ( Macedonia ); Moscatel Branco, Moscatel do Douro, Moscatel Galego Branco ( Portugal ); Tamâioasa Alba, Tamâioasa Romaneasca ( Romania ); Muscat Belii, Muscat Belyi, Tamyanka ( Russia ); Muscat du Valais ( Switzerland ); Tamjanika, Tamyanka ( Serbia ); Muškát Žltý ( Slovakia ); Rumeni nutmeg ( Slovenia ); Moscatel Castellano, Moscatel Commun, Moscatel de Grano Menudo, Moscatel de Grano Pequeno, Moscatel Encarnado, Moscatel Fino, Moscatel Morisco ( Spain ); Frontignac, Muscadel, Muscadel, Muscat Frontignan ( South Africa ); Muškát Žlutý ( Czech Republic ); Beyaz Misket, Bornova Misketi, Myskett ( Turkey ); Bela Dinka, Beli Muscat, Franczier Veros Muscatel, Piros Muskotály, Sárga Muskotály ( Hungary ); Muscat Blanc, Muscat Canelli, Muscat Frontignan ( United States ).
+Austria ); Muscat Frontignan ( Chile ); White Frontignan England ); Muscat d'Alsace, Muscat de Colmar, Muscat de Die, Muscat de Lunel, Muscat de Narbonne, Muscat Frontignan ( France ); Moschato, Moschato Aspro, Moschato Kerkyras, Moschato Lefko, Moschato Mazas, Moschato Samou, Moschato Spinas, Moschato Trani, Moschoudi, Moschoudi Proïmo, Muscat Sámos, Muskuti ( Greece ); Muscat Canelli ( Israel ); Generosa, Moscatello Bianco, Moscatello di Saracena, Moscatello di Taggia, Moscato Bianco, Moscato di Chambave, Moscato d'Asti, Moscato dei Colli Euganei, Moscato di Canelli, Moscato di Momiano, Moscato di Montalcino, Moscato di Noto, Moscato di Tempio, Moscato di Trani, Moscato Reale, Moscodellone ( Italy ); Istarski Muškat, Momjanski Muškat, Muškat Istarski, Muškat Momjanski ( Croatia ); Temjanika ( Northern Macedonia ); Moscatel Branco, Moscatel do Douro, Moscatel Galego Branco ( Portugal ); Tamâioasa Alba, Tamâioasa Romaneasca ( Romania ); Muscat Belii, Muscat Belyi, Tamyanka ( Russia ); Muscat du Valais ( Switzerland ); Tamjanika, Tamyanka ( Serbia ); Muškát Žltý ( Slovakia ); Rumeni nutmeg ( Slovenia ); Moscatel Castellano, Moscatel Commun, Moscatel de Grano Menudo, Moscatel de Grano Pequeno, Moscatel Encarnado, Moscatel Fino, Moscatel Morisco ( Spain ); Frontignac, Muscadel, Muscadel, Muscat Frontignan ( South Africa ); Muškát Žlutý ( Czech Republic ); Beyaz Misket, Bornova Misketi, Myskett ( Turkey ); Bela Dinka, Beli Muscat, Franczier Veros Muscatel, Piros Muskotály, Sárga Muskotály ( Hungary ); Muscat Blanc, Muscat Canelli, Muscat Frontignan ( United States ).

 She may despite morphological Similarities or apparently indicative synonyms not with the varieties Goldmuskateller (Moscato Giallo), Muscadelle or TorrontÃ © Riojano be confused.
 The variety was often parent natural intersections why she as leading variety applies, as well as partners at new varieties :